LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Experiments

 \subsection{Main Results}

 The main results are shown in~\autoref{tab_test}.
 We first compare the performance of HLSM when using our \OurMethod as the high-level planner compared with its native version, which is trained using the full training set of ALFRED.
 We find that \OurMethod's few-shot performance is competitive to the original HLSM, and outperforms several recent baselines such as E.T., HiTUT, and M-TRACK, despite using less than \num{0.5}\% of paired training data.
 On the other hand, when trained using the same \num{100} examples (\ie, re-training HLSM's high-level planner), HLSM (and FILM as well) can barely complete any task successfully.
-Furthermore, we see a considerable improvement from grounded re-planning over static planning, especially in the goal instruction only setting, where it improves \num{1.83}\% SR in the unseen test split.
+Furthermore, the results show that SayCan still largely underperforms \OurMethod despite the access to the full environment information.
+Another significant difference is \textit{cost and efficiency}.
+Because of SayCan's ranking nature, it needs to call the LLM many more times than a generative model like \OurMethod: \textit{LLM-Planner calls GPT-3 avg.\ 7 times per task and SayCan calls it 22 times}, even with oracle knowledge of the current environment to shrink the skill list.
+Lastly, we see a considerable improvement from grounded re-planning over static planning, especially in the goal instruction only setting, where it improves \num{1.83}\% SR in the unseen test split.
 This confirms the effectiveness of the grounded re-planning.
 But we also note that there is still a large room for further improvement.